 Peel and cut pear into slices.
 Layer the pear slices, covering the bottom of a baking dish.

 Rinse and wash the fresh cranberries, then pierce each with a toothpick.
 Then throw the cranberries into the baking dish, evenly among the pear slices.
+If you are using frozen cranberries, you can place them in a bowl to thaw on the kitchen counter top until they get to room temperature.
+Then rinse and wash these thawed cranberries before piercing each with a toothpick.

 In a bowl, mix the oats, brown sugar (you may add more than 1/4 cup if you desire), cinnamon, nutmeg and oil together.